 What is LNG?

 The United States imports and exports LNG.
-Sometimes LNG originally imported to the United States is re-exported to other destinations where prices are higher.
-In 2014, the United States imported about 59 billion cubic feet (Bcf) of LNG and exported 16 Bcf of LNG.
-The net imports of 43 Bcf of LNG contributed about 0.2% of total U.S. natural gas consumption in 2014.
-About 95% of LNG imports were from Trinidad and Tobago, Yemen, and Norway.
+Sometimes, LNG originally imported to the United States is re-exported to other destinations where prices are higher.
+In 2016, the United States imported about 88 billion cubic feet (Bcf) of LNG.
+All LNG imports were from Trinidad and Tobago (95%), Norway (4%), and Canada (1%).

 In 2016, the U.S. exported about 187 Bcf of LNG to 18 countries, which included about 3 Bcf of re-exported LNG.
 Nearly all LNG exports were by vessel (tanker ships).
 A small amount was exported by truck to Canada and Mexico.

 The top 5 destination countries and shares of total U.S. LNG exports in 2016

 Interest in using LNG as a fuel for heavy-duty vehicles, ocean tankers, and other transportation applications is on the rise.